Piglets

 How young pigs are desexed without anaesthesia

 In pig farming, piglets are castrated very early (within the first week) – mostly without anaesthesia.
 This is extremely painful for the animals.
-The reason for the castration is to prevent the unpleasant boar taint in the meat and for easier handling of the animals.
-Boar taint occurs extremely rarely and only when the meat is heated.
-The affected meat can be sorted out at the slaughterhouse and processed cold, for example as sausage.
+The reasons for castration are both to avoid the unpleasant boar taint in the meat and to reduce the aggression and sexual behaviour of adult male pigs, thus making the animals easier to handle.1 Boar taint occurs extremely rarely and only when the meat is heated.
+The affected meat can be sorted out at the slaughterhouse and processed cold, for example as sausages.2,3

 Cruelty to animals for cheap meat